Learning to love — YWCA empowers teens to prevent dating violence

 The Teen Power and Control Wheel and Healthy Relationship Behavior Wheel (pictured) provide examples of what YWCA categorizes as common teen relationship behaviors.

-As part of their prevention program, YWCA presents scenarios from the wheel that teens may encounter in relationships — whether romantic, friendship or familial — and asks for their view on them.
+As part of their education materials, YWCA staff present scenarios from the wheel that teens may encounter in relationships — whether romantic, friendship or familial — and ask for their view.

 For example, they may pull the “emotional abuse” category from the Power and Control Wheel and talk through how it corresponds to the category of open communication (being able to express your feelings and opinions) from the corresponding healthy behavior wheel.